anticworld/Antic/README.md

 ## Antic Total Amount and Distribution Model

-Antic has a total of 10 billion yuan and no additional issuance.
-5 billion pioneers were mined and 5 billion were used as validator incentives (validator incentives for 1000 Antic blocks).
+The total scale of anti is 21 million, no additional issuance.

 ## Use of Antic